No Sound Try Here

 Written ©2008 by John at Heavens Gates

 In the small community where I live (Hermitage, Virginia) tucked away in a beautiful valley of the Blue Ridge mountains, we have no modern stores, no post office, no police department, but what we have is worth more than all of these.
 One of our famous landmarks when giving people directions to the Hermitage area is Corbins store.
-Closed now since the lady passed away four years ago it remains in everyones memory.
+Closed now since Mrs Corbin passed away a few years ago it remains in everyones memory.
 People in the nearby town jokingly refer to it as the Mall at Hermitage.
 A special thank you to Melva for making this graphic set of one of our communities fondest memories.

 Visit another of our landmarks The Old Red Barn